Petrus Jacobus Kipp: Biography

-Kipp passed his pharmacist exam in 1829 in Utrecht with a thesis on seven substances.
+Kipp passed his pharmacist exam in 1829 in Utrecht University with a thesis on seven substances.
 When he found that, contrary to the academic medicine education with national value, his exam had mere local value, to start a pharmacy in faraway Delft, he had to pass a further test at the provincial medical council.
 At the beginning of the 19th century, in Delft as in other cities, there was a surplus of pharmacists.
 Many decided to combine their work with other activities.
 So too Kipp started in 1830 in Delft a trade in scientific instruments and chemicals.
 At first his chemicals business made most profit, but after publishing a catalogue in 1850 with instruments imported from Germany and France, his sales of instruments grew in importance.

 In 1840, Kipp was elected into the medical council of the city of Delft.
 In this responsibility, he conducted various chemical investigations assigned by the authorities, e.g., of drinking water and of lamp oil used in street lighting.
 Many pharmacists in those times were working on professionalisation of the profession.
 Kipp was one of the founders in 1842 of the Nederlandsche Maatschappij ter Bevordering der Pharmacy (Dutch Company for the advancement of Pharmacy).
 Also in 1842, in Delft the Polytechnische Hogeschool was founded by King Willem II.
 The following year, Kipp's friend Carel Frederik Donnadieu was appointed Professor of Chemistry there.
 Between 1844 and 1850, Kipp earned extra money by translation of German chemistry books to Dutch for use at the university.